AUTHENTICALLY RESTORING MOTOR CITY MUSCLE FOR OVER 20 YEARS!

 David Dudek has oil in his veins.
 From a young age, the St. Clair Shores, Mich. resident watched and learned the art of car restoration from his dad, David Sr.

 Dudek grew up learning about and loving everything muscle cars.
-He meticulously studied every aspect - down to the types of bolts used to various forms of part identification.
+He meticulously studied every aspect - down to the types of nuts and bolts used to various forms of part identification.
 His work is rooted in authenticity and knowledge of what it means to be factory stock.

 Dudek's prides himself - and is known for - period-correct restoration.
 Unlike other restoration services, Dudek's vast knowledge and experience of restoring vehicles as if they came right from the factory set him apart.
 Down to period correct nuts and bolts, markings, and other distinctions from back in the day, Dudek's work is authentic as you can get!